opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_v3.md

   * `extend_param` - (Optional) Disk expansion parameters.
   * `kms_id` - (Optional) The Encryption KMS ID of the data volume.

+-> To enable encryption with the KMS.
+Firstly, you need to create the agency to grant KMS rights to EVS.
+The agency has to be created for a new project first with a user who has security `admin` permissions.
+It is created automatically with the first encrypted EVS disk via UI.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.